Ben Gleason

-Benjamin Gleason (born March 25, 1998) is an American professional ice hockey defenseman for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
+Benjamin Gleason (born March 25, 1998) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
+He most recently played for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).

 Playing career

 Major junior

 Gleason was drafted in the second round, 36th overall, by the London Knights in the 2014 Ontario Hockey League (OHL) draft.
 In August 2015, Gleason was one of 11 OHL players selected for the USA Hockey All-American Prospects Game, a game compiled of the top U.S. NHL draft eligible players.
 However, on October 7, 2015, Gleason was traded to the Hamilton Bulldogs in exchange for a second round pick in the 2017 OHL Selection and a conditional 15th round pick in 2019.
 Despite his successful season, with 33 points in 66 games, Gleason was passed over in the 2016 NHL entry draft.

 As an overage player during the 2017–18 season, Gleason helped lead the Bulldogs to their first Leyden Trophy as the regular season champion of the East division in the OHL.

 Gleason with the Edmonton Oilers battling for position against Kailer Yamamoto of the Seattle Kraken in 2023.